tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 	- also need to distinguish 1-time events (e.g. croc) vs. every-time events ('take sword') vs. warnings (e.g. 'eat biscuits')

 More ideas on Conditional Events:
+- Would like Room Events to be somehow linked to the Room obj so that you can inspect obj and know there will be a CE
 - field in each object for associated conditional event
 - Idea is that Interpreter returns standard_command and noun_obj to wrapper
 - wrapper checks for noun_obj.event_lst > 0 and sends to event checker routine which returns event_output if appropriate